-It’s a short taxi ride from the Cancun strip or the local Ado bus station plus a 20 minute ferry ride.
-You can visit on an Isla Mujeres day trip from Cancun or Playa del Carmen but a weekend on this island is well worth it!
+It’s a short taxi ride from the Cancun strip or the local ADO bus station, plus a 20 minute ferry ride.
+You can visit Isla Mujeres on a day trip from Cancun or Playa del Carmen but spending an entire weekend on this island is well worth it!

 I have chased the sun (and the scuba diving) through 44 countries and traveled to islands all over the globe.
 Despite that, I still rate the Caribbean Sea in the Cancun area as one of the most beautiful bodies of water I’ve ever seen.

 The shoreline around Isla Mujeres, in particular, is breathtaking.
 I couldn’t stop taking pictures!
 So your camera needs to be on your Isla Mujeres packing list!
 But what else?